raznem/parsera/README.md

 Or instead of calling `run` method use async `arun`.

 ## Run with custom model
-You can instantiate `Parsera` with any chat model supported by LangChain, for example, to run model from Azure:
+You can instantiate `Parsera` with any chat model supported by LangChain, for example, to run the model from Azure:
 ```python
 import os
 from langchain_openai import AzureChatOpenAI